fsantanna-no/ce0-old/README.md

 A user type holds values created from [subtype constructors](TODO) also introduced by the programmer.

-A user type identifier starts with an uppercase letter and might be prefixed with an ampersand `&` if an alias:
+A user type identifier starts with an uppercase letter:

 ```
 List    Int    Tree
 ```

 The type `Int` is a primitive type that holds [integer values](TODO).